suous/learn-gaussian-splatting/README.md

     -   **Splitting:** Splitting large Gaussians in areas with high variance.
     -   **Pruning:** Removing Gaussians that are nearly transparent (very low opacity).

+## TODO

+- [ ] Understand and implement tile based rendering.
+- [ ] Train from scratch with pytorch code.

 ## References

 ### Papers